mariaale2023/50_projects_HTML_CSS_JS/README.md

 # HTML_CSS_JS-project-UDEMY

-Part of the Udemy Course Building 50 quick, unique & fun mini projects with HTML, CSS and JS.
+Welcome to my repository, part of the Udemy Course Building 50 quick, unique & fun mini projects with HTML, CSS and JS, where you will find 50 exciting and unique projects built with JS, HTML and CSS!
+I will be creating one project every day throughout the year 2023, but with a little twist to add my own style and flair.

-This has been an awesome course.
-I took this course so that I can build some random components each day to practice my coding skills, however, this course has helped me not only do that but I learned a lot of ne things which I did not initially know.
-I also build some awesome projects which were very fun to build.
-Great course, would highly recommend to anyone trying to improve their skills or just have fun!
+This course has been an absolute blast!
+My original intention was to build random components daily to improve my coding skills, but it ended up being so much more.
+I learned countless new things and had a ton of fun building some truly awesome projects.
+I highly recommend this course to anyone who wants to enhance their coding abilities or simply have a good time!

+## What I'll learn

+- Project based teaching to sharpen my HTML, CSS & JavaScript skills
+- Perfect for my beginners skill to build unique projects in a short timeframe
+- Modern styling with flexbox, CSS animations, custom properties, etc
+- DOM manipulation, events, array methods, HTTP requests & more

+## Mini Projects

+1.

+## Reference links

+(50 Projects In 50 Days - HTML, CSS & JavaScript)[https://www.udemy.com/course/50-projects-50-days/] - by Brad Traversy